VanDng/HTMLVideoTag/README.md

 # What I've done

-- [X] Video content is rotable with a fixed size container.
+- [X] Video content is rotable with a fixed height size container.
 - [X] Video controls are not rotated along with the video content.
 - [X] Video controls are responsive.
 - [X] Enable to loop videos.